Leystryku/gm_cwin/README.md

 # coolwindows
-A module which allows interfering with windows in gmod.
-CWIN.FindWindow/FindWindowEx are there for finding the windows to send input to.
+A module which allows manipulating windows using gmod CWIN.FindWindow/FindWindowEx are there for finding the windows to send input to.
 CWIN.DoWinInput sends the window specified a message.
 CWIN.GetWindowRender allows taking screenshots of windows and pushing them to gmod so that you can e.g. use them in a HUDPaint hoo